ChimpStudios/AmCharts/README.md

 #import <AmChartsMobile/AmCharts.h>
 ```

-Add an AmChartView (inherits from Webview) or AmMobileChartView (inherits from NSView) to your window.
+Add an AmChartView (inherits from Webview) or AmMobileChartView (inherits from UIView) to your window.

 Here are some examples of common charts.